smasis001/av-2022/README.md

 # Workshop for Analytics Vidhya July 2022
-## nterpreting an Unemployment Classifier for North Carolina
+## Interpreting an Unemployment Classifier for North Carolina

 ### Downloadable Pre-requisites